 Foekje Fleur van Duin

 H 10.88” W 4.50” D 2.50”

 Founded in 1998, Middle Kingdom is the brainchild of Bo and Alison Jia, both of whom are obsessed with the traditions of Chinese porcelain.
 The company strives to recreate the meticulous craftsmanship of the Qing Dynasty, and revitalize the term “Made In China” for a contemporary audience.
-Its pieces have been featured in Gourmet, O, InStyle, Real Simple, and more.
+Its pieces have appeared in Domino, InStyle, Real Simple, and more.